Cakeyan/SoPhy_Evaluation/rope.md

 **00988**

-How many yellow objects are there in the video?
+Is there any purple solid pulley in the video?

 **00989**

-How many fixed points are there in the video?
+How many cubes are there in the video?

 **00990**

-If the green sphere were much heavier, which direction would the gray solid pulley rotate?

-A. Clockwise

-B. Stationary

-C. Anti-clockwise
+What can we do to let the gray cube to move down?

+A. Decrease the mass of the blue sphere

+B. Decrease the mass of the gray cube

+C. Increase the mass of the orange sphere

+D. Increase the mass of the blue sphere

+E. Increase the mass of the gray cube

 **00991**

-What can we do to let the gray hollow pulley to rotate anti-clockwise?

-A. Decrease the mass of the gray cube
+If the green sphere were much lighter, which direction would the gray cube move?

-B. Decrease the mass of the orange sphere

-C. Increase the mass of the green sphere

-D. Increase the mass of the orange sphere

-E. Decrease the mass of the green sphere
+A. Stationary

+B. Down

+C. Up

 ----